olachat/gola/README.md

 `gola gen` will then generate orm codes for `blogs` table into `models` folder.

-if whitelist is not sepcified, all tables in `dbname` database will be generated if not blacklisted.
+if whitelist is not specified, all tables in `dbname` database will be generated if not blacklisted.

 ## Setup